Defense

 FOBs allow militaries to project their presence beyond well-established and protected installations.
 While these locations enable force projection, they expose personnel to more significant dangers.
 Maintaining aerial surveillance in these locations is essential.
 Tethered drones are excellent at detecting and preventing attacks and intrusions.

-Captive Aerostat Use Cases
+Tethered Aerostat Systems Use Cases

 Big aerostat on the ground in a desertic landscape

-Combine Efforts
+Combined Efforts

 Border checkpoints are often the site of larger cities on both sides of the boundary.
 The number of crossings can be enormous in a given year.
 Consider how the combined efforts of tethered drones and captive aerostats could aid in this gargantuan task.

-Captive balloons could be floating several kilometers away from the border, while tethered drones could be employed at checkpoints and inspection areas directly at crossing points.
+A tethered aerostat could be floating several kilometers away from the border, while tethered drones could be employed at checkpoints and inspection areas directly at crossing points.

 If you enjoyed this content and want to be the first to hear about our latest news, sign up for our newsletter!